Effects of Stress on Our Oral Health

 Clenching and grinding can slowly erode the enamel on your teeth, making it difficult to notice the subtle changes in your smile.
 However there will be visual queues that can alert your dentist to the condition.
 Signs of bruxism include:

-• shortening or flattening of the teeth
+• Shortening or flattening of the teeth

-• gum recession
+• Gum recession

-• notches in the teeth near the gums
+• Notches in the teeth near the gums

-• callous lines on the inside of the cheeks
+• Callous lines on the inside of the cheeks

-• scalloping of the sides of the tongue
+• Scalloping of the sides of the tongue

 When your dentist sees these signs, he or she will alert you to the potential that you are clenching or grinding your teeth.
 Your dentist will also ask questions in order to gauge if you may be exhibiting these signs of stress during the day or at night.
 The natural position of your teeth is a small or slight separation.
 If your teeth are often touching at times that you aren’t chewing, you could actually be clenching.
 It is important to know about this habit so you can protect your teeth from serious damage.

-What are Stress-Related Dental Conditions, and How Can We Treat Them?
+What Are Stress-Related Dental Conditions, and How Can We Treat Them?

 The dental conditions that potentially arise from stress are the result of either bruxism or parafunctional habits.
 A parafunctional habit is one in which a patient uses the teeth and/or jaws for something aside from chewing.
 This could include someone biting her fingernails, a pen, pencil or opening packets and other non-food items.
-It’s important to note that
+Stress-related dental conditions include the following:

-• TMD undefined- Temporomandibular Disorder occurs when there is a problem with one or both jaw joints (TMJs).
+• TMD – Temporomandibular Disorder occurs when there is a problem with one or both jaw joints (TMJs).
 TMD can include pain in the joints, limitation of movement of the lower jaw, clicking or popping sounds in the joints, or locking of the joints.
 TMD can be a serious condition that negatively impacts one’s quality of life.
 TMD treatment can include splint therapy, physical therapy, chiropractic care, anti-inflammatory injections in the joint, joint surgery, and bite equilibration.

 • Cracked Teeth – Under the excessive forces of bruxism, back teeth often crack.
 Cracked teeth can cause sensitivity to cold and pain on chewing.
 If the crack enters the nerve it can cause an infection in the tooth or surrounding tissues and eventual loss of the tooth.
 Treatment for a cracked tooth depends on the extent of the crack.
 Those extending onto the tooth’s root give the tooth a hopeless prognosis, so it must be extracted and replaced.
 Others often require coverage of the tooth with a dental crown.

-• Chipped Teeth undefined- Many people with bruxism experience chipping of their teeth.
+• Chipped Teeth – Many people with bruxism experience chipping of their teeth.
 This leads to jagged edges that can be sharp to the lips and tongue.
 It also creates a suboptimal esthetic appearance of the smile when those chips occur in the front teeth.
 Treatment depends on the extent of the lost tooth structure.
 Minor chipping may require smoothing only.
 Your dentist may need to rebuild the lost tooth structure with a tooth-colored filling material or a dental crown.

 • Sensitive Teeth – Sensitive teeth often respond to desensitizing agents, such as toothpastes or gels.
 For some people, relief is only found through removing the heavy forces of bruxism by wearing a protective mouthguard.

-• Receding Gums undefined- Gum recession often results from heavy clenching and/or grinding due to the excessive forces applied to the teeth and the surrounding tissues.
+• Receding Gums – Gum recession often results from heavy clenching and/or grinding due to the excessive forces applied to the teeth and the surrounding tissues.
 Gum recession is very difficult to treat.
 Most treatments aim to stop the recession from progressing.
 Reversing the recession and providing coverage of the exposed roots is not an easy thing to achieve.
 Through various gum surgeries, a gum specialist can provide “new” gum tissue coverage over the roots of teeth.
 It is essential to understand, though, that if you have not treated the underlying cause of the recession, treatments to reverse it are unlikely to succeed.

-What Can I Do to Minimize the Effects of Stress on my Oral Health?
+What Can I Do to Minimize the Effects of Stress on My Oral Health?

 Now that you understand the negative effects stress can have on your mouth, you may be wondering how to protect yourself against them.
 There are countless techniques for stress reduction and management recommended by health professionals.
 It may take some experimentation to find a technique that helps you deal with your stress levels in a healthy way.
 Regardless of your stress management technique, you can protect your teeth from the irreversible damage that stress can cause.